fairfieldhannah/portfolio/finalproject3.md

 I want to look further into the heathcare industry to see if there is a relationship between higher numbers per capita in the healthcare industry and higher numbers of drug overdose deaths per capita.

+### Summary of Changes After Completion of Part II
+The audience for my final data story is local community members for communities impacted by the opioid overdose.
+After seeing the failures at levels with doctors, pharmacies, distributors, and DEA, it's really important that local communities understand how to protect themselves against a drug overdose.
+Be cautious when doctors prescribe you with opioids, and if you do have to take them then make sure your friends and family are trained and equipped with naloxone hydrochloride.

+The biggest adjustment from my project 2 to project 3 stemmed from my interviewee who is a nurse.
+She recommended that I looked into the medical industry, specifically at doctors and nurses.
+This opened to door to pill mills, which then lead me to the House Committee investigation looking specifically at West Virginia.
+I wanted to use a dark design on my shorthand page because we are discussing death and death is a dark topic.

 ### Resources
 [Centers for Disease Control and Prevention Overdose Prevention Campaigns](https://www.cdc.gov/drugoverdose/featured-topics/overdose-prevention-campaigns.html)